-Your prospects’ email inboxes are inundated with ordinary subject lines all day, every day.
+Your prospects' and colleagues' email inboxes are inundated with ordinary subject lines all day, every day.

 "Hope you're doing well," "Just checking in," and "Wanted to follow up" fill their screens faster than Gary Vee drops the F-bomb.